eoxhub-workspaces/documentation/tutorials/publishing-workflow-tutorial.md

 Presigned URLs generated from the File Browser are **temporary** and should not be used in the Dashboard configuration.
 Always use the permanent public URL.

 > ⚠️ Upload through the browser to the workspace storage has some size limitations, files over ~100 MB should be uploaded differently.

+### Raw Data formats

+* Raster Data:
+  - Use Cloud-Optimized GeoTIFF (COG)
+    - Ideally in EPSG:3857 projection for best support performance
+    - Other projections should also work but have a performance penalty when being visualized
+  - Can be a single file or a time series (multiple files).
+  - Ideally encode the date and time in the filename using ISO format: YYYY-MM-DDTHH:MM:SS.
+  - Bands:
+    - RGB bands (already prepared as final visualization), or
+    - Data bands in which case a style will be needed (see section 3.)
+* Vector Data:
+  - Use GeoJSON if the file size is under ~10 MB, or FlatGeobuf for larger datasets
+    - Even larger datasets should be handled differently, will need dedicated tile server
+  - Will need a style definition as described in section 3.

+- Files in the **`public` folder** are openly accessible and can be integrated into the Dashboard.
+- Each instance (where available) provides permanent **public URLs** for assets.

 ---